laravel-enso/documentation/docs/packages/searchable.md

 The following parameters are available:
-*  `defaultLabel` - the default label attribute to be used for all models, unless overwritten on the model specific configuration (see below)
+*  `defaultLabel` - the default label attribute to be used for all models, unless overwritten on the model specific configuration (see below) | default is `name`
 * `routes` - customizes the icons used for the routes (remember to also have the icons available/imported)
     - `show`, default is `eye`
     - `edit`, default is `pencil-alt`
     - `index`, default is `list-ul`
 * `limit` - the max limit of results per model.
-Keep in mind that more results may be available, so if looking for a specific result, be more specific when searching
+Keep in mind that more results may be available, so if looking for a specific result, be more specific when searching | default is `10`
 * `models` - the list of models and their configurations that are searchable by the package

 #### Model Configuration